 Third parties may ask you for information concerning the Company.
 Subject to the exceptions noted in the preceding paragraph, Workforce Members (other than the Company’s authorized spokespersons) must not discuss internal Company matters with, or disseminate internal Company information to, anyone outside the Company, except as required in the performance of their Company duties and, if appropriate, after a confidentiality agreement is in place.
 This prohibition applies particularly to inquiries concerning the Company from the media, market professionals (such as securities analysts, institutional investors, investment advisers, brokers and dealers) and security holders.
 All responses to inquiries on behalf of the Company must be made only by the Company’s authorized spokespersons.
 If you receive any inquiries of this nature, you must decline to comment and refer the inquirer to your supervisor or one of the Company’s authorized spokespersons.
-The Company’s policies with respect to public disclosure of internal matters are described more fully in the Company’s Disclosure Policy, which is available on the Company’s Intranet.
+The Company’s policies with respect to public disclosure of internal matters are described more fully in the Company’s Disclosure Policy.

 You also must abide by any lawful obligations that you have to your former employer.
 These obligations may include restrictions on the use and disclosure of confidential information, restrictions on the solicitation of former colleagues to work at the Company and non-competition obligations.